How to Build a JSON Extraction Schema

 Here’s how you should design your schema:

-→ Inside this object, define two string fields: first_name and last_name
+1. **Employee Information** → Add an `object` field named `employee` → Inside this object, define two `string` fields: `first_name` and `last_name`

 {